-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 There continues to be a difference in attainment between PPG and non-PPG.
-This is impacted by the proportionally higher number of SEND pupils within the groups (4 out of 22).
+This is impacted by the proportionally higher number of SEND / EAL or traveller pupils within the groups (6 out of 24).
 Most PPG pupils have made expected progress from their starting points.
+Attendance for PPG in 2022-2023 was 92.6%

-Attainment: Reading: 50%, Writing: 59%, Maths 50%
+Attainment: Reading: 60%, Writing: 66.7%, Maths 59%